LewisGaul/LewisGaul.github.io/_posts/rough/2022-05-01-cgroups-intro.md

 ### Differences between v1 and v2

-The differences are explained in the [manpages](https://man7.org/linux/man-pages/man7/cgroups.7.html#CGROUPS_VERSION_2) (as previously linked) and the [kernel docs](https://www.kernel.org/doc/html/latest/admin-guide/cgroup-v2.html#deprecated-v1-core-features).
+The differences are explained in the [manpages](https://man7.org/linux/man-pages/man7/cgroups.7.html#CGROUPS_VERSION_2) and the [kernel docs](https://www.kernel.org/doc/html/latest/admin-guide/cgroup-v2.html#deprecated-v1-core-features) (both previously linked).

 As a quick summary, v2 brings the following changes:
 - A unified hierarchy (as shown above)